- Overview

 Now we are going to build the Response for this exception.

-Click on the Component and configure the Type value with
+- Click on the Component and configure the Type value with - APP:CONFLICT.

 Summary